chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

   * The ``thermal expansion model`` specifies the model used to calculate the thermal expansion coefficient.
 At the moment, only a constant thermal expansion is supported.

   * The ``thermal expansion`` parameter is the thermal expansion coefficient of the fluid with dimension of :math:`\text{Temperature}^{-1}`.
-Thermal expansion coefficient is used to define the buoyancy-driven flow (natural convection) using the Boussinesq approximation.
-Using the Boussinesq approximation, the following source term is added to the Navier-Stokes equation.
+It is used to define the buoyancy-driven flow (natural convection) using the Boussinesq approximation, which leads to the definition of the following source term that is added to the Navier-Stokes equation:

     .. math::